IgniteUI/help-topics/topics/02_Controls/igScheduler/00_igScheduler_Overview.md

 		</tr>
         <tr>
 			<td>Location</td>
-			<td>Used to store the location where the activity should take place.
+			<td>Used to store the location where the activity takes place.
 			</td>
 		</tr>
         <tr>